badao729/chatBot/README.md

 1. Visit the [Animal Name Generator](https://chat-bot-eight-rust.vercel.app/).
 2. Enter the name of an animal (e.g., "dog" or "cat") in the input field.
 3. Click the "Generate" button.
-4. The application will display a generated name and photo for the entered animal.
+4. The application will display several generated names and a photo for the entered animal.

 ## Deployment